 Then there’s the fact that cruciferous vegetables are also goitrogenic.
 What does that mean?
 Basically, the compounds in them compete with iodine for absorption in your thyroid.
 (4)

 If you eat too many of them, it can actually start to affect your body’s thyroid function.
-And since your thyroid plays a major role in your endocrine system, you’d be looking at major hormonal disruptions as a result.
+And since your thyroid plays a major role in your endocrine system and healthy hormone balance, you’d be looking at major hormonal disruptions as a result.
 Not only can it cause your thyroid to become enlarged (causing said goiter), but you’ll also be looking at possible weight gain, brain fog, and even anxiety.

 Now, this doesn’t mean that we’re telling you to back away slowly from that delicious massaged kale salad or eschew coleslaw for the rest of your life.
 Rather, it means that you need to find a healthy balance in eating enough of these good-for-you foods and not tipping the scales into overdoing it.